wutong8023/Auto-Bibfile/README.md

 Please feel free to use and share [Auto-Bibfile](https://github.com/wutong8023/Auto-Bibfile.git).
 It would be great if you can mention it in your repository by adding:
 > The automation script of this repo is powered by \[Auto-Bibfile\](https://github.com/wutong8023/Auto-Bibfile.git).

+## Acknowledgement
+This repository is maintained by [Tongtong Wu](https://wutong8023.site).
+The automation script of this repo is partially adapted from [Automatic_Awesome_Bibliography](https://github.com/TLESORT/Automatic_Awesome_Bibliography).